cssmodels/biasissycophancy/README.md

-# Apparent Political Bias in LLMs Reflects Sycophancy to the Inferred User
+# Political Bias Audits of LLMs Capture Sycophancy to the Inferred Auditor

-Replication code and data for Törnberg & Schimmel (2026), "Apparent Political Bias in Large Language Models Reflects Sycophancy to the Inferred User."
+Replication code and data for Törnberg & Schimmel (2026), "Political Bias Audits of LLMs Capture Sycophancy to the Inferred Auditor."

 ## Overview